josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![Our markdown file rendered out as a page on our website](/images/post_images/sveltekit-markdown-page-rendered.png)

 Markdown pages are a handy option if you've got page content that's mainly text-based, and that you don't want to hand-code the HTML for.
-(My [`/uses`](/uses) page is a Markdown file.)
+(My [`/uses`](/uses) page is a Markdown file, for example.)

-And since our app now treats `.md` files like components, you can even import and use Markdown files just like components, _inside of_ other files, if you want to!
+And since our app now treats `.md` files like components, you can even import and use Markdown content _inside of_ other files, if you want to!

 Let's cover a couple other nice features of mdsvex before moving on.

 ### Code blocks in markdown

-One extremely handy feature of mdsvex is that it comes with [prism.js](https://prismjs.com/) pre-installed and ready to use.
-All you need to do is note in your Markdown code what language a code block is, and mdsvex will process it appropriately.
+One extremely handy feature of mdsvex is that it comes with [prism.js](https://prismjs.com/) pre-installed and automatically integrated.
+All you need to do is note in your Markdown what language a code block is (by adding it to the opening triple backticks), and mdsvex will process it appropriately.

 ```markdown
 \```js